 I will not tolerate plagiarism.
 If you use text that somebody else wrote, you had better make sure you cite it, or you will get a zero for that assignment.
-I gave six zeros on a major assignment in my Liberal Studies class last semester, and it was a miserable experience for the students and for me too, since I don't like to give zeros.
-I don't care what format you use for citations.
-You can use footnotes or endnotes, or you can just insert the reference into the body of the paper.
+I gave six zeros on a major assignment in my Liberal Studies class last semester, and it was a miserable experience for the students and for me too since I don't like to give zeros.
+You can use footnotes and endnotes, and you can also insert the reference into the body of the paper.
 For example, you could do it like this:

-According to William Peabody, "the orange feathers of the towheaded warbler are the most exquisite sight in all of nature" (William Peabody, An Annoying Naturalist's Musings about Beauty, Pomposity Press, 1809).

-So, just to be super-clear about what I am saying, I really don't care what format you use, I just care that you give me some kind of reference to where you got the words from.

-You should also cite your sources when you just read them as background material.
+According to William Peabody, "the orange feathers of the towheaded warbler are the most exquisite sight in all of nature" (William Peabody, An Annoying Naturalist's Musings about Beauty, Pomposity Press, 1809, p.
+208).
+So, just to be super-clear about what I am saying, make sure to give the reference to where you got the words from!
+You should also cite your sources even when you just read them as background material.